 The IHS Alumni Impact Award aims to showcase and support worldwide initiatives and projects of IHS alumni that impact the local community.
 It is a celebration of city changers and inspiring urban initiatives.
 This year, the award will take place in November 2024 in Cairo, Egypt, during the World Urban Forum.

-See this year's submissions below.
+See this year's participants and finalists below.

 1. Demet Gülhan, Turkey